Jamie Jones (DJ)

 Jamie Jones is a Welsh DJ and producer.

 Biography

 He is a member of the electronic music group Hot Natured and the head of the record label Hot Creations, as well as its sub-labels Emerald City and Hottrax.
 Jones was voted the top DJ of 2011 by the online dance music magazine Resident Advisor.
 In 2012 he received mainstream success with Hot Natured's single Benediction, which reached number 31 in the UK Singles Chart.
 Jones hosted his own Paradise party at Ibiza's DC10 nightclub for 8 seasons since 2012.
 In 2022 the Paradise party moved to Amnesia.
 In early 2016 Jones launched The House of Hot, an online shop clothing line, vinyl and artwork.

-On August 31, 2021 Jones began an internationally syndicated show called Hot Robot Radio.
+On 3 September 2021 Jones began an internationally syndicated show called Hot Robot Radio.

+Jones performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.